Alpine Ascents Elbrus Expedition Itinerary

 For travel arrangements call Charles Mulvehill at Scan East West Travel: 1-800-727-2157 or 206-623 2157. firstname.lastname@example.org

-Day 7: Move to "barrels," where we'll lodge at about 11,000 feet.
-We use the tram and ski lift to help move our gear.
-Sleep in barrels.
-(Lodging conditions such as the barrels may change from year to year).
+Move to the newer ‘high hut’ where we’ll lodge at above 11,000 feet.
+We often use the tram and ski lift to help move our gear.
+Lodge in high hut.

-Day 11: Extra day at barrels for inclement weather.
-We'll take a glacier tour or return to the valley if we already have summitted.
+Extra day at huts for inclement weather.
+We’ll take a glacier tour or return to the valley if we already have summitted.